doodek/doodek/README.md

 - Undertaking Artificial Intelligence course at Silesian University of Technology (being a high school student)
 - ⚡ i use arch btw → [dotfiles](https://github.com/doodek/dotfiles).
 Tried to use Vim daily, failed.

+My repos may seem quite empty - most of my true work is actually present on private repos of [Electronics and Computer Science Club in Knurów](https://github.com/knei-knurow)

 ### Project higlights

 |**Project**|**Description**|